code-dash/shopify-utils/README.md

 - `/admin/blogs/BLOG_ID/articles/ID`
 - `/admin/menus/ID`

-**At the moment metafields are not included in the duplication!**

 ## Planned features

-- Add metafield duplication support
 - Multiply delete for orders directly from the listing page
 - Export/Import with some exceptions
 - Find and replace/update functionality for pages/products/collections/blogs/articles based on dynamic conditions